 You are right; it is going to be exhausting and time-consuming.
 But will it be worth it?
 Hell, yeah!

 It will take you a long time to read all of the research, books, and journals, so you should not start with that.
 The first step is to study the research questions or main aspects of your selected source concerning their relevance and importance.
+You should have the most relevant sources after you have completed the first stage.

+Once you have enough sources to cover your literature review, you can move on to reading the abstracts of the shortlisted sources.
 Your literature review chapter should only include sources that are the most important and most relevant.
-Study their abstracts once you have collected enough sources.
 After the second stage, if there are still not enough sources, repeat the first and second stages.

 Having established what your literature review should contain, let's move forward.
 The most astounding dissertation literature review is about to be taught to you.
+Literature review chapters are usually the longest, so their templates are huge.
+You can find the formula for creating a perfect dissertation literature review template below.

 There are three major sections in the literature review chapter: